 LIVING IN COMMUNITY

-Once I got her into the community she went to, there was a weight lifted off her shoulders.
+Once I got her into the memory care community she went to, there was a weight lifted off her shoulders.
 Although she had some initial anxiety about being there, it evaporated quickly.
 She was a very social person and so she immediately took up walking with a group of women and talking with anybody there and they loved her.
 It was wonderful.
 In the end it was – as you can imagine tough to leave her because she’d want to come with me – but, she really didn’t verbalize, and I’m not sure understood that I was her husband anymore, and even though I could tell she loved me, and I lover her, it became easier for both of us.

 The one thing that I always, always did, even in the early stages of her condition, I always spoke positively with her about everything.
 I knew that there was no need to argue with her about anything once the diagnosis had been made.
 That wasn’t going to get me anywhere and it was only going to frustrate her, so I immediately took the position that everything was wonderful and everything was beautiful.
 I smiled at every chance I could with her.
 She reflected it back and was happy.
 What else could I ask for.